WellthCare

 1. Therapy Becomes a Wealth-Building Activity: Adherence to a clinical care plan can trigger automatic contributions to a retirement account or earn spendable wellness dollars.
 The financial reward aligns with the health outcome, motivating completion and engagement.

-2. Data Drives Design, Not Guesses: An integrated platform uses AI and real behavior data to identify what works.
-It can pinpoint which therapeutic interventions yield the best outcomes for specific conditions, allowing benefits to be tailored based on evidence, not arbitrary limits.
+2. Data Drives Design, Not Guesses: Integrated platforms use AI and real behavior data to identify what works.
+They pinpoint which interventions yield the best outcomes for specific conditions, allowing benefits to be tailored based on evidence, not arbitrary limits.

-3. Silos Crumble, Alignment Grows: In a fragmented system, mental health, pharmacy, and medical benefits operate in conflict.
-In an integrated ecosystem, all components work toward the same goal: a healthier person.
+3. Silos Crumble, Alignment Grows: In a fragmented system, mental health, pharmacy, and medical benefits conflict.
+In an integrated ecosystem, they work toward a common goal: a healthier person.
 For example, therapy for chronic condition management improves medication adherence, and the system captures the savings to benefit everyone.

 Your Strategic Move as a Benefits Leader